sagemath/sagewiki_to_gh-2022-10-10/reu/2011/schedule.md

 == Thursday, July 21 ==

-  * Finally, this is the updated list of unknown Elliptic Curves: [[attachment:Missing.txxt]]
+  * Finally, this is the updated list of unknown Elliptic Curves: [[attachment:Missing.txt]]

 == Friday, July 22 ==